 We’re here to help you out!
 Here are a few tips to clean your swimwear and have them last longer!

 - ALWAYS hand wash first!
 Especially if you were at the beach!
 The excess sand can cause damage to your washing machine!

 - It is recommended that you use a gentle detergent.
-Most swimwear is made of polyester, and either lycra or spandex which are delicate fabrics dyed with bright and contrasting colors.
-By doing this, it will decrease the chances of your swimwear to lose those bright colors.
+Most swimwear is made of polyester and either lycra or spandex which are delicate fabrics dyed with bright and contrasting colors.
+Doing this will decrease the chances of your swimwear to lose those bright colors.

-- Put your swimwear in the laundry garment bags and wash with gentle cycle.
+- Put your swimwear in the laundry garment bags and wash with a gentle cycle.

 - Make sure you are washing it in cold water temperatures.